 In 2005 I was hired to be the Subject Matter Expert for a baking instructional text book.
-All the recipes needed to be tested for accuracy prior to publication and that was my job, as well as photo stylist for all photography.
+All the recipes needed to be tested for accuracy prior to publication and that was my job, as well as food stylist for all photography.
 My former life in design and my cooking degree made me the perfect fit.
 I returned home to a job managing restaurants, which is what I still do.

 When we moved to Clean Slate Farm we finally had the space to expand the gardens and add more animals to our life.
 Horses, cats, chickens, and the ever-present honey bees.
 It’s also allowed me to be more of the tinkerer my dad instilled in me as well as a larger kitchen in which to be more mom-like in cooking.

 The gardens have always been organic and will remain so, thanks to Bernie and his influence.
 What we don’t or can’t grow we forage for.
 Ramps, blackberries, and more.

 If I’m not growing something and cooking it I’m building something or fixing it.
-While the Clean Slate Farm web site deals with a lot of cooking, the Youtube channel is where you’ll find cooking, tinkering, the and repairing side of Clean Slate Farm.
+While the Clean Slate Farm web site deals with a lot of cooking, the Youtube channel is where you’ll find cooking, tinkering, and repairing side of Clean Slate Farm.
 I don’t make any claims to know everything but I’m never afraid to tackle something new.

 My beliefs in cooking are simple.
 Good food need not be complicated and, more often than not, less is more.
 Some of the best recipes I know are what I call peasant food, that which is simply prepared with minimal ingredients.
 Professionally I’ve cooked food with prep lists of 15 or more ingredients but what I’ve discovered is many of the flavors are lost in the process, so I look for the key ingredients and stick with them.